Hong Jin Kim, MD, Medical Director

-Process to Obtain Specimens: Investigators should contact the manager, Mei Huang (919-843-8477) or the director, Leigh Thorne (919-966-8003) to assess your request for services, including searching the database for specific specimens.
+Process to Obtain Specimens: Investigators should contact the facility manager, Mei Huang (919-966-2620) or the facility director, J Todd Auman (919- 843-8477) to assess your request for services, including searching the database for specific specimens.
 The investigator then fills out the electronic packet, “Request for Services”, a short application packet which includes a brief description of the study, documentation of UNC IRB approval, Services Form, lab policies and letter of research agreement (where the investigator and collaborators agree to abide by TPF lab policies) and account information for charges.
 Request for services packets are reviewed regularly by the TPF Advisory Committee.
 Prior to receiving samples all requested documents and letters must be on file at the TPF.
 Prior to any directed procurement, the investigator will meet with the Tissue Procurement Coordinator to assess the needs of the investigator, including type and number of specimens required, conditions for procurement, transport, storage, and application.
 All proposals submitted are reviewed at least monthly by the Medical Director, Laboratory Director, Facility Pathologist and Manager for appropriateness, completeness, and feasibility.
 Please contact Mei Huang for copies of the Tissue Procurement packets.